USFWS/secas/blueprint.md

   <a href="./images/secas-blueprint-1-full-res.jpg" target="_blank">
     <img src="./images/secas-blueprint-1.jpg" alt="A map depicting key areas to fullfil the vision of SECAS.
 Map includes protected areas as well as high and medium ranked areas from the blueprint." />
   </a>
-  <figcaption>The <a href="./images/secas-blueprint-1-full-res.jpg" target="_blank">SECAS Blueprint map</a> depicts areas that scored high or medium under the blueprint as well as existing protected areas.</figcaption>
+  <figcaption>The <a href="./images/secas-blueprint-1-full-res.jpg" target="_blank">SECAS Blueprint map</a> depicts areas that scored high or medium under the blueprint as well as existing protected areas. <a href="https://seregion.databasin.org/datasets/c237c946ba0c49b0957cffea1bfb7ad7" target="_blank">Download blueprint data</a>.</figcaption>
 </figure>

 ## How Can the Blueprint be Used?